Multiple Landau level filling for a mean field limit of 2D fermions: Quantization

 \section{Quantization}

 In this Section, we recall the diagonalization of the magnetic Laplacian \cref{eq:L hbar bA}.
-We construct an orthonormal basis of $L^2(\Omega)$ adapted to the Landau levels in terms of magnetic periodic eigenstates of $\mathscr{L}_{\hbar, b}$.
-This result is stated in \cref{prop:finite dom basis}.
+We construct an orthonormal basis of $L^2(\Omega)$ adapted to the Landau levels in terms of magnetic periodic eigenstates of $\mathscr{L}_{\hbar, b}$ \cref{eq:psi_nl}.
 This fact is already well known in the literature, see \cite{AS}, \cite{Almog} or in \cite[section 3.9]{Jain}.
-Thus the reader may go directly to \cref{prop:finite dom basis} and accept its statement.
+Thus the reader may go directly to \cref{eq:psi_nl}.

-To prove \cref{prop:finite dom basis} we will see that on a finite domain, the degeneracy of Landau levels is finite in \cref{prop:d finite}.
-We use the fact that the Landau levels are isomorphic and we study the lowest Landau level for which we prove the following properties: \begin{itemize} \item the wave-functions have a finite number of zeros inside the domain (\cref{prop:nb of zeros}) \item the degeneracy is the number of zeros of the wave-functions (\cref{prop:d finite}) \end{itemize}

 Then, we will prove another expression for the eigenfunctions in \cref{prop:poisson wave func} using the Poisson summation formula.